Andre-23889/Andre-23889/README.md

-👋 Hi, I’m @Andre-23889, please call me Andrea.
+ Hi👋 please call me Andrea.

-👀 I’m interested in web app projects to collaborate on.
+i'm a student and a junior FrontEnd web developer.
-  I hope to get into a training internship or apprenticeship for front-end developers, remotely or to Italian companies.
+I'm specializing in development with React and Node.js

-🌱 I’m currently learning
+I hope to participate in fruitful collaborations with you.
+Developing websites, web apps and packages together

-  front-end design.
-I have learned these technologies so far react, git, sass and typescript
+🌱

 📫 How to reach me
   here, or via mail: andreamail.2308@gmail.com